Selectron tube

 The Selectron was an early form of digital computer memory developed by Jan A. Rajchman and his group at the Radio Corporation of America (RCA) under the direction of Vladimir K. Zworykin.
 It was a vacuum tube that stored digital data as electrostatic charges using technology similar to the Williams tube storage device.
-The team was never able to produce a commercially viable form of Selectron before magnetic-core memory became almost universal.
+The team was never able to produce a commercially viable design before magnetic-core memory became almost universal.

 Development

 Development of Selectron started in 1946 at the behest of John von Neumann of the Institute for Advanced Study, who was in the midst of designing the IAS machine and was looking for a new form of high-speed memory.